Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 9. A security analyst perform an internal security audit.They determine that the organization needs to install surveillance cameras at various store locations.What are they working to establish ?
 	Physical controls

+10. What information is tipically communicated to stakeholders after completion of an internal security audit ?
+Select three answers.
+	- Existing risks that need to be addressed now or in the future.
+	- Strategies for improving security posture .
+	- A summary of the goals .